 In SciNote there is a protocol repository that serves as a library of your protocols – shared or personal.
-This means you can store your protocols under TEAM PROTOCOLS or MY PROTOCOLS tab.
-Shared protocols are visible and can be used by everyone from the team, while protocols stored under MY PROTOCOLS are visible to you only.
+The protocols you choose to store under the TEAM PROTOCOLS tab are visible and can be used by everyone on the team.
+On the other hand, the protocols stored under MY PROTOCOLS tab are personal and visible to you only.

 When it comes to transferring lab protocols into SciNote’s protocol repository, you have two options: you can either create a protocol from scratch by copy-pasting the content from your existing protocol file (Word or PDF) or you can import a public protocol from protocols.io – an open access online repository of research protocols.

 To create a protocol from scratch, go to the protocol repository by clicking the Protocols tab in the menu bar on the left.
-When you are in, click the green +New button, name the protocol and click the green Create button.
+When you are in, click the blue +New button, name the protocol and click the blue Create button.

-After that you will have a blank page with some basic protocol information above, such as the time when the protocol was created, by whom it was created, etc. You can also write a short description of a protocol, but this is completely optional.
+After that, you will have a blank page with some basic protocol information above, such as the time when the protocol was created, whom it was created by, etc. You can also write a short description of a protocol, but this is completely optional.

-A protocol can consist of multiple protocol steps where each of them presents an actual step of an experimental protocol or an individual instruction of a standard operating procedure.
+A protocol can consist of multiple protocol steps where each of them represents an actual step of an experimental protocol or an individual instruction of a standard operating procedure.

-To create the first protocol step, click the green +New step button, write the step name and the description in the field with rich text formatting toolbar.
-Here, you can also insert an image, hyperlink or code.
-When you are finished with creating a protocol step, click the green Add button in the bottom right corner.
+To create your first protocol step, click the blue +New step button, write the step name, and the description in the field with a rich text formatting toolbar.
+Here, you can also insert an image, hyperlink, or code.
+When you are finished with creating a protocol step, click the blue Add button in the bottom right corner.

 The creator of the protocol has all the managing privileges.
-This means, only protocol creator can edit the protocol, archive it or move it between shared and personal protocol repositories.
+This means, only the protocol creator can edit the protocol, archive it, or move it between shared and personal protocol repositories.

 To edit the protocol, select it by checking the box and click the Edit button.
 In case you want to edit someone else’s protocol or use it as a template, you need to make a copied version first and then make changes to it.

 As mentioned before, you can also import public protocols from protocols.io platform.
-You can do this by simply clicking the EXTERNAL PROTOCOLS tab.
-When entering a query in the search field, the list of query matched protocols from protocols.io gets displayed.
+You can do so by simply clicking the EXTERNAL PROTOCOLS tab.
+When entering a query in the search field, the list of query matched protocols from protocols.io is displayed.

 You can preview a protocol by clicking on it and then import it either to TEAM PROTOCOLS by clicking the Import to Team Protocols button or to MY PROTOCOLS by clicking the Import to Private Protocols button.

-Besides importing, there is also the Export button that enables you to download a protocol as an .eln file and share it via email with other SciNote users, or external collaborators.
-These .eln protocol files can be opened and read only within SciNote.
+Besides importing, there is also the Export button that enables you to download a protocol as a .eln file and share it via email with other SciNote users or external collaborators.
+These .eln protocol files can be opened and read-only within SciNote.

 It is possible to print out your protocol as well, and it is explained in the next chapter: Task protocol.

-So far, we learned how to create a protocol in the repository.
-To continue, we will explain how to create a protocol directly within a task.
+So far, we’ve learned how to create a protocol in the repository.
+We will continue by explaining how to create a protocol directly within a task.

 The principle of creating a protocol is the same in both cases, and the main advantage of creating a protocol in the repository is that it can be available to other team members if stored under the TEAM PROTOCOLS tab.

-If you created your protocols in the repository, you can easily upload a protocol from the repository to the task.
-If needed, you can also add notes (e.g. number of counted cells) as Comments under each protocol step in the task.
+If you created your protocol in the repository, you can easily upload it to the task from the repository.
+Then, if needed, you can also add notes to each task either in the Notes section or as Comments under each protocol step in the task (e.g. number of counted cells).
 This suggests that the task protocol is actually the protocol you need to execute at the bench.

-To add a protocol to the task, first open a task and click the Load Protocol button.
-Select the from repository option from the drop-down menu and search for the protocol in the Filter field on the right.
-After that, select the protocol and click the green Load button.
+To load a protocol to the task, first, open a task and click the Protocol options button.
+Select Load from repository option from the drop-down list and then search for the preferred protocol in the Filter field on the right.
+After that, select the protocol and click the blue Load button.

-Please note that this action will overwrite the current protocol in the task with a new one, if the task already has a protocol.
+Please note that this action will overwrite the current protocol in the task with a new one if the task already contains a protocol.

-To do this, click Copy To Protocol Repository button, type in a new protocol name or use the same name but add the version number.
+To do this, click the Protocol options button, and select Save to repository option from the drop-down list, type in a new protocol name or use the same name but add the version number.
 Then choose if you want to share the protocol with other team members (click the Team protocols button) or simply store it for personal use (click the My protocols button).

 After that, you can check the box below if you wish to link the task to the protocol repository.
 This is recommended, so you and your team members can easily keep track of the changes that are made to the protocol.

-To finish the action, click the green Copy button in the right lower corner.
+To finish the action, click the blue Copy button in the right lower corner.

 So, the task protocol is basically the lab protocol you complete at the bench.
-If you want to track your progress, you can actually mark individual steps as competed by clicking the blue Complete Step button on the right.
+If you want to track your progress, you can mark individual steps as completed by clicking the Complete Step button at the top right corner of each step.
 Once you complete all the steps in a task protocol, a message pops up asking you if you want to complete the entire task and mark it as completed or leave it in progress.

-We also promised to teach you how to download and print out your protocols and you need to know that, for now, this is possible by using the reporting function.
+We also promised to teach you how to download and print your protocols and for now, this is possible by using the reporting function.

-First, open the Reports tab in the main menu bar on the left and click the green +New report button.
+First, open the Reports tab in the main menu bar on the left and click the blue +New report button.
 Then select a project that includes the task(s) that has/have your desired protocol(s).
-You can create a report for one individual project only but a report can include multiple protocols from different tasks that are within the same project.
+You can create a report for one individual project at once but this report can include multiple protocols from different tasks that are within the same project.

 In the next step choose the task(s) under the Choose tasks tab by checking the boxes.
-You can choose the entire project (including all the experiments and tasks), individual experiments or individual tasks.
-Under the second tab, Choose content, check the box Steps to include the protocols steps in your final PDF or DOCX report.
+You can choose the entire project (including all the experiments and tasks), individual experiments, or individual tasks.
+Under the second tab Choose content, check the box Steps to include the steps of the protocol in your final PDF or DOCX report.
 You can choose to include the completed or uncompleted steps, but leave all the other boxes empty.

-Furthermore, if you scroll down a bit, you can decide which specific information from protocol steps to include in the report.
-You can select between Checklists, Files, Tables and Comments.
+Furthermore, if you scroll down a bit, you can decide which specific information from protocol steps you want to include in the report.
+You can select between Checklists, Files, Tables, and Comments.

-When you finish adding the content, confirm the action with the green Add button.
+When you finish adding the content, confirm the action with the blue Add button.

 When a report document is created you can download it as a PDF or DOCX file on your computer or print it out directly.

-- Create a protocol in the repository (e.g. qPCR protocol).
+- Create a protocol in the protocols repository (e.g. qPCR protocol).